 Wrestling for Fritz Von Erich’s World Class Championship Wrestling was an interesting time for Terry Taylor.
 In his short stint in Dallas in ’88, he feuded with Chris Adams, won the Texas Heavyweight Championship from Matt Borne, and defended it against Adams, Kevin Von Erich, and many others.
 Terry also held the tag team title with Iceman King Parsons for a short time before eventually parting for the WWF to become Scary Terry Taylor and later, The Red Rooster (cock-a-doodle-do!).

-Before leaving for New York, however, he experienced several stiff beatings at the hands of The Von Erich brothers.
-It got so bad that he decided he had had enough and was going to take matters into his own hands backstage.
+However, before leaving for New York, he experienced several stiff beatings courtesy of The Von Erich brothers.
+It got so bad that he decided he had had enough and would take matters into his own hands backstage!